ireneusz-ptak/ns-lite/README.md

 Make sure you are not using NS lite longer than required.

 ## Warning2
-Current project state: dev, 0% tests coverage
+Current project state: dev completed(?), 0% tests coverage

 ## Usage
 After successful installation you should see a SGV value along with delta and time since last data was received.